kiranraathod/grading_flashcard_app/client/docs/hardcoded_bugs/ui-localization-checklist/task_2_implementation_progress.md

 ## Implementation Status

-As of May 20, 2025, we have completed the first two major subtasks of the API Configuration Management implementation.
+As of May 20, 2025, we have completed the first three major subtasks of the API Configuration Management implementation.
 This represents significant progress in centralization of API configurations, with a focus on maintainability and environment awareness.

 ### Completed Work